Ousterhout's dichotomy: History

 The dichotomy was fully set out in Ousterhout (1998), though Ousterhout had drawn this distinction since at least the design of Tcl (1988), and had stated it publicly at various times.
 An early episode was "The Tcl War" of late September and October 1994, where Richard Stallman posted an article critical of Tcl, entitled "Why you should not use Tcl", to which Ousterhout replied with an articulation of his dichotomy:

 I think that Stallman's objections to Tcl may stem largely from one aspect of Tcl's design that he either doesn't understand or doesn't agree with.
 This is the proposition that you should use *two* languages for a large software system: one, such as C or C++, for manipulating the complex internal data structures where performance is key, and another, such as Tcl, for writing small-ish scripts that tie together the C pieces and are used for extensions.

 Criticism

 Critics believe that the dichotomy is highly arbitrary, and refer to it as Ousterhout's fallacy or Ousterhout's false dichotomy.
 While static-versus-dynamic typing, data structure complexity, and dependent versus stand-alone might be said to be unrelated features, the usual critique of Ousterhout's dichotomy is of its distinction of compiling versus interpreting.
 Neither semantics nor syntax depend significantly on whether a language implementation compiles into machine language, interprets, tokenizes, or byte-compiles at the start of each run, or any mix of these.
 In addition, basically no languages in widespread use are purely interpreted without a compiler; this makes compiling versus interpreting a dubious parameter in a taxonomy of programming languages.

+This does create a weak/strong or motte/bailey problem.
+It is true that many "interpreted" languages are compiled to what is essentially machine code for a virtual machine, and programs which have been compiled to "native" code are often run in a virtual environment.
+The statement therefore makes claims that are no longer likely to be literally true, or even meaningful.
+On the other hand, if the compiled/interpreted distinction is treated as shorthand for "make the program run as quickly and efficiently as possible" vs "make the program as easy as possible to read/write/understand/maintain even at the cost of some machine efficiency", then the different goals ensure the distinction will remain useful.